How to register your child for Primary 1 in 2018

 The list of primary schools and vacancies available, as well as the list of registration centres for new, merging and relocating schools can be found on the P1 registration website.

-A new primary school in Sengkang, Fern Green Primary, will also open for P1 registration this year.
+The new primary school, Fern Green Primary located in Sengkang, will also open for P1 registration this year.
 It begins operations in 2018.

 ONLINE REGISTRATION